 This may seem like a totally unnecessary article to write, but every now and again I have a brush with panic and realize that now matter how much you love and trust your beasts, they can still kill you and/or themselves in the blink of an eye.
 And yes, it CAN happen to YOU.

 For your lead rope, make sure it’s in good working order.
 I love the twisted cotton ones for a zillion reasons, but I gotta tell you that I’ve had a few of them have epic failures over the years.
 If you choose to use one of these bad boys, please check that the end by the snap is not starting to fray.
-Duct tape won’t fix this, once it frays, it can snap.
+Duct tape won’t fix this, once the end frays, it can fail.
 Use this as an excuse to go shopping!!
-(Like we need an excuse!)
+(Like we need an excuse...)

 You should be next to the horse’s neck, with his head just ahead of you and his shoulders just behind you.
 A horse that is allowed to lag behind is showing disrespect, and can/will jump on/run through you if he’s spooked from behind.
 A horse that is allowed to pull you along is also showing disrespect, and can quite easily pop you with a hind leg.

 Another reason to have you horse aligned like this is to allow for more control over the head, shoulders, and hind legs.

 - If he’s properly walking alongside you, you have a little slack in the lead rope and can give him a swift yank and release to half halt him back to you if needed.
 If he’s walking ahead of you and pulling, you have no way to yank/release to half halt, you are in a tug of war instead.
 (Guess who will win that one….it’s not you...)

 - To control his shoulders, you can put your right hand on the side of his lower neck and push, a properly trained and respectful horse will yield to this pressure.
 Mine are trained to yield to me just raising my arm.